H70007A

 Why study this course?

 This course is designed for those people who wish to involve themselves in helping either in a professional or voluntary capacity.
 The course will offer the opportunity for participants to examine their own personal development and enhance their self- awareness.
-It will include various communication skills and methods and their application in various situations, including experimental learning, group work, taking into account ethical considerations.
+It will include various communication skills and methods and their application in various situations, including experimental learning, group work, considering ethical considerations.

 At least 5-7 hours of study at home per week will be required.